Dark Stars and Gravitational Waves: Topical Review: Introduction

 \section{Introduction}

 Gravity is the weakest fundamental force in nature.
-Nevertheless, the gravitational waves (GWs) were produced from energy-momentum or matter disturbance, as the theory of General Relativity (GR) predicted.
-These GWs propagate throughout spacetime without much being affected by the interstellar regions.
+Nevertheless, the gravitational waves (GW) were produced from energy-momentum or matter disturbance, as the theory of General Relativity (GR) predicted{\cite{Einstein1916, Einstein1918}}.
+These GW propagate throughout spacetime without much being affected by the interstellar regions.
 In other words, they preserve most of the information from their sources, according to the feebleness of gravitational force!
-Even though the worthy of record GW 150914, the first GW event was firstly observed by LIGO Scientific Collaboration and Virgo Collaboration~\cite{LIGOScientific:2016aoc}.
-The penetrability of GW opens a window to detect the binary systems and stochastic GW background for complementary study for astronomy and also provides valuable information on the early universe, such as inflation, primordial black holes, phase transition, and topological defects, etc., for cosmology.
+After more than half a century's efforts, the first GW event of binary black holes (BBH) coalescence, named GW150914, was observed in the year 2015 by LIGO Scientific Collaboration and Virgo Collaboration~\cite{LIGOScientific:2016aoc}.
+The penetrability of GW opens a window to detect the binary systems and stochastic GW background for complementary study for astronomy.
+Also, it provides valuable information on the early universe, such as inflation, primordial black holes (PBH), phase transition, topological defects, etc., for cosmology.

 Coincidently, not only GW that weakly interacts with the matter but dark matter (DM), which is composed of about a quarter of the energy density in our universe, also feebly couples with ordinary matter.
 Currently, three ways to unclose the mystery of DM: direct detection is the observation of light or thermal signals that the nuclei or electron recoils scattering by interstellar DM particles~\cite{PandaX-II:2017hlx, PandaX-4T:2021bab, LUX:2016ggv, PICO:2019vsc, Behnke:2016lsk, XENON:2020kmp}, while indirect detection is to search for the excess of cosmic rays from the core regions of galaxies or cluster systems where is believed to have a highly dense distribution of DM~\cite{Gunn:1978gr, Stecker:1978du, HAWC:2017mfa, IceCube:2012ugg, DAMPE:2017cev, AMS:2016oqu, PAMELA:2013vxg, Fermi-LAT:2009ihh, HESS:2011zpk}.
 The DM pair annihilations produce these extra cosmic rays.
 The final method is collider production, which uses the inverse process of the indirect search and tracing the missing energy or searches for long-live neutral particles~\cite{ATLAS:2022izj, CMS:2014mxa}.